strigo/wryte/README.md

 [![Code Quality](https://landscape.io/github/nir0s/wryte/master/landscape.svg?style=flat)](https://landscape.io/github/nir0s/wryte)
 [![Is Wheel](https://img.shields.io/pypi/wheel/wryte.svg?style=flat)](https://pypi.python.org/pypi/wryte)

+Wryte aims to provide a simple API for logging in Python adhering to logging principles fitting today's systems.

 Note that the following documentation relates to the code currently in the master branch.
 If you want to view docs for previous versions, please choose the relevant release in the "releases" tab.

-## Features
+## Notable Features and design principles

-Wryte aims to provide a simple API for logging in Python:

 * Very easy to get started
 * Sane defaults!